Tax Filing Status Tips

-Here then, from most to least advantageous, are the five filing statuses and who may use them:
+Here are the top five tax filing statuses and who may use them:

 This is usually the most advantageous filing status because it has the most favorable tax brackets (meaning that more of your income is taxed at lower rates), highest standard deduction, best phaseouts (meaning you get to keep more of your deductions and credits) and other factors that mean you’ll pay less tax.
-To file MFJ for 2017, you and your spouse must have been legally married at December 31, whether or not you’ve lived together or have children.
-You may also use this status if your spouse passed away during 2017 and you did not remarry before the end of the year.
+To file MFJ, you and your spouse must have been legally married on or before December 31, whether or not you’ve lived together.
+You may also use this status if your spouse passed away and you didn’t remarry before the end of the year.

 This filing status has nearly all of the same tax advantages as MFJ, but more requirements.
 You may use the QW status in 2017 if your spouse passed away in 2015 or 2016, you filed jointly in the year of death, have not remarried, have a dependent son or daughter who lived in your home for all of 2017, and paid more than half the cost of maintaining that home.
 If you don’t quite meet all of these requirements, you may be able to file as head of household.